vercel/release-auth/README.md

 ## Contributing

+1. Create a new OAuth application in [your GitHub account](https://github.com/settings/developers)
+2. Set the "Authorization callback URL" to `https://release-auth.now.sh`
-1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
+3. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
-2. Install the dependencies: `npm install`
+4. Install the dependencies: `npm install`
-4. Start the server: `npm start`
+5. Start the server: `CLIENT_ID="<id>" CLIENT_SECRET="<secret>" npm start`

 As always, you can use `npm test` to run the tests and see if your changes have broken anything.